-In summer these routes offer some of the best hikes in Scotland (in my opinion) but in winter they’re really only an option for the most hardened hill walker due to the climate.
+In summer these routes offer some of the best hikes in Scotland but in winter they’re really only an option for the most hardened hill walker due to the climate.

 Coupled with more than 150 rainy days each year and a micro-climate that brings in biting winds from the mountains, a winter walk in the wilds of Braemar definitely needs to be approached with caution.

-Once you’re in the village you’ll find there’s not a huge number of activities on offer other than a few cafes, restaurants and tourist gift shops but I have to give a big shout out to the two huge old hotels located at either end.
+Once you’re in the village you’ll find there aren’t a huge number of activities on offer other than a few cafés, restaurants and souvenir shops but I have to give a big shout-out to the two huge old hotels located at either end.